Seceventspen/Old-Scripts/README.md

 **GoFetchIt.sh -** This script does a few things, basically a wrapper for a few tools.
 It resolves a user supplied host name, then runs Dig, Whois, grabs HTTP Headers and finally incorporates the functionality from GetSSLCert.
 Handy for Web App/web server enumeration etc. Its really easy to add additonal functionality to it.

 **Kali-SetUp-v4.sh -** This script does a few things!
 Basically, after downloading the latest Kali VM image, this script is designed to be run after the first log in.
 The script will update, upgrade, create du=irectories, install new tools and one of two other things.
 At this point it still requires some user interaction and therefore isn't a fully autonumous process.
 It's really easy to add additonal functionality to.

+**encode-deocde.sh -** A small script to take some user input, Base64 encode it and then provides a sanity check to allow you to decode the string again.
+Its most likely pretty useless but I thought I'd put it here all the same.